WalkingNL/Translation/note.md

 ---

+elevate,

+---

+outrage, noun, means an extremely strong reaction of anger, shock, or indignation; verb, means to arouse fierce anger, shock, or indignation in someone.

+    the new policy arouses outrage among the emmployees.

+---

+nonetheless vs. nevertheless

+    nonetheless, means in spite of that; nevertheless, means in spite of that; however.

+---

+conceive, verb, means to form or devise a plan or idea in the mind.

+    I conceive the idea of the new product.

+perceive, verb, means to become aware or conscious of something.

+    I perceive the danger of the situation.

+---

+counterproductive, adj, means having the opposite of the desired effect.

+    the counterproductive policy is not allowed in the company.

+---

 `discretionary`, adjective, refers to something that is available for use as needed.

     a discretionary fund is money that can be allocated at the discretion of the person in charge.